Leading stylists share their top tips on how to focus on what you love—and do—best

 Article by Lisa Bakewell

-This article appears in Volume 1, Issue 2 of AHP Indie Stylist magazine
+This article appears in Volume 1, Issue 2 of AHP Indie Stylist magazine.
+Members of AHP receive an exclusive subscription.

 Finding your niche is an important step in creating a business that makes you happy; successfully marketing to that niche is what makes you profitable.
 If happiness and profitability already coexist in your salon, bravo!
 If not, or you just want to fine-tune your uniqueness, you came to the right place!
 In this article, we define niche and niche marketing, show you how to find and market to your niche, and share top tips from leading stylists.